 1. General provisions

 "Personal data" means any information relating to an identified or identifiable person.
 This includes, in particular, contact and master data, such as names, telephone numbers, postal addresses and email addresses.
-"Processing of personal data" includes any handling of personal data, including but not limited to the procurement, storage, use, modification, disclosure or deletion of such data.
+"Processing of personal data" includes any handling of personal data, including but not limited to the procurement, storage, use, modification, disclosure or deletion of such personal data.

 2. Origin and categories of personal data